ej0cl6/TextEE/data/preprocessing/fewevent/README.md

 ## FewEvent

-FewEvent dataset comes from WSDM 2020 paper [Meta-Learning with Dynamic-Memory-Based Prototypical Network for Few-Shot Event Detection](https://arxiv.org/abs/1910.11621).
+The FewEvent dataset comes from WSDM 2020 paper [Meta-Learning with Dynamic-Memory-Based Prototypical Network for Few-Shot Event Detection](https://arxiv.org/abs/1910.11621).
 FewEvent supports the event detection task only.

 ### Preprocessing Steps